h0ryz0n/bcm57810s/README.md

 server is a pure kvm/qemu debian hypervisor and board ports are configured in passthrough to a opnsense guest
 as lots of 10G boards support just 1G/10G negotiation, it needs some tinkering to unlock 2.5G in order to couple with some ONT sticks
 ![immagine](https://github.com/user-attachments/assets/a4325746-ef76-478f-abaf-d6eac02da406)
-I'll keep here all my outputs and all the infos
+I'll keep here all my outputs, drivers compiled, some src files and all the infos

 you can find all informations on these links, thanks to original posters and all the people who contributes
 original post: https://www.dslreports.com/forum/r32230041-Internet-Bypassing-the-HH3K-up-to-2-5Gbps-using-a-BCM57810S-NIC